-- 6.3 Client’s Hardware must have a valid manufacturer’s warranty.
-If no warranty is in place then all work is charged as follows: (a) Installs are charged at £99 if the equipment is purchased from the Supplier, if the equipment is not purchased from the Supplier there will be an additional £50 onboarding fee per device.
-If the device requires any upgrade (hardware or software), then this will incur additional charges. (b) Replacement of hardware is deemed to be an Install and is subject to the charges laid out above. (c) if the Client’s Internet Service Provider (ISP) is not the Supplier then under the scope of the Contract, the Supplier will perform support and contact your supplier to assist in fault resolution, but any kit replacements will be charged as an Install.
+- 6.3.
+Hardware must have a valid manufactures warranty.
+If no warranty is in place, then all work is charged.
+Installs are charged at £99 if the equipment is purchased from the Supplier.
+If the equipment is not purchased from the Supplier, there will be an additional £50 onboarding fee per device.
+If the device requires any upgrade (hardware or software), then this will become a project and charged separately.
+Replacement of hardware is deemed to be an Install as is subject to the charges laid out above.
+If your Internet Service Provider (ISP) is not the Supplier, then under the scope of this agreement, we will perform support and contact your supplier to assist in fault resolution.
+Any kit replacements from this will be charged as an Install.
 Onsite diagnostics are expected to be carried out by the Client under the guidance of the Supplier.
 If the Client is unable to carry out onsite diagnostics, then there will be an Install charge as detailed above.

 - 6.6.
 The Client shall not provide the Services directly or indirectly to third parties.